mijikm/llm-document-qna-app-amazon-bedrock/README.md

 ### Tips
 - Set up budget associated with AWS account
   - AWS has  "Zero spend budget" template - which notifies you once your spending exceeds $0.01 which is above the AWS Free Tier limits.

+### Prerequisites
+- Conda
+  -  Can be installed via Miniconda installer which is a lightweight version of the Anaconda Distribution installer that only provides conda, its dependencies, and a few other select packages.
+  -  Added naconda3 to my PATH environment variable
+- Visual Studio Code (GitHub Copilot integrated)
+- AWS account (Root user)

 ### Set up
 **Visual Studio Code**